 Get a Fact Sheet

-If you're planning on purchasing pressure-treated lumber, obtain an EPA consumer information fact sheet, if possible, from the dealer or lumber yard to determine the specific properties of the chemicals used in the process.
+If you're planning on purchasing one of several types of pressure treated wood, obtain an EPA consumer information fact sheet, if possible, from the dealer or lumber yard to determine the specific properties of the chemicals used in the process.

 If All Else Fails